Increasing Access to Reproductive Health Care

 Almost 300,000 women die from complications of pregnancy and childbirth every year — for every maternal death at least another 20 women suffer injury or illness.
 Ninety-nine percent of maternal deaths occur in developing countries, with more than half in sub-Saharan Africa.
 Women and girls who want to delay or avoid pregnancy are often prevented from using modern contraception by lack of information, supplies and services, or by opposition from partners and others.
 Between 2015 and 2019, 48% of global pregnancies were unintended, and 43.8 million abortions occur each year — nearly half of them unsafe.
 Bloomberg Philanthropies works to address these problems by providing and advocating for access to quality reproductive health services.

-Bloomberg Philanthropies is part of Family Planning 2020, a global partnership that supports the rights of women and girls to make their own independent decisions about having children.
-Through this partnership, Bloomberg Philanthropies is working with Planned Parenthood Global to help local nonprofits advocate for the expansion of reproductive health care in Nicaragua, Burkina Faso, Senegal, and Uganda.
+Bloomberg Philanthropies was part of Family Planning 2020, now Family Planning 2030, a global partnership that supports the rights of women and girls to make their own independent decisions about having children.

 Top photo: Women in a Bloomberg Philanthropies supported health center’s maternity ward in Tanzania.